REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 9. any materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.

-Nothing in this regulation is intended to (a) restrict any rights that would otherwise be protected from government action by the First Amendment of the United States Constitution; or (b) deprive a person of any rights that would otherwise be protected from government action under the Due Process Clauses of the Fifth and Fourteenth Amendments of the United States Constitution; or (c) restrict any other rights guaranteed against government action by the United States Constitution.
+18.1 Nothing in this regulation is intended to (a) restrict any rights that would otherwise be protected from government action by the First Amendment of the United States Constitution; (b) deprive a person of any rights that would otherwise be protected from government action under the Due Process Clauses of the United States Constitution; or (c) restrict any other rights guaranteed against government action by the United States Constitution.

-The University will conduct its Title IX Sexual Harassment Complaint Resolution Process in a reasonably prompt manner, generally not exceeding one-hundred twenty (120) days after the filing of a Formal Complaint.
-For any timelines or deadlines included in these procedures for the Title IX Sexual Harassment Complaint Resolution Process, the timelines may be extended and/or the Complaint Resolution Process may be temporarily delayed for good cause.
+The University will conduct its Complaint Resolution Process in a reasonably prompt manner, generally not exceeding one-hundred twenty (120) days after the filing of a Formal Complaint.
+For any timelines or deadlines included in these procedures for the Complaint Resolution Process, the timelines may be extended and/or the Complaint Resolution Process may be temporarily delayed for good cause.
 In the case of such an extension, the Parties will receive notification in writing and the reason(s) for the extension.
-Examples of good cause could include, but are not limited to, the unavailability of Parties or witnesses, the need for language assistance, or the need to accommodate disabilities.
+Examples of good cause could include, but are not limited to, the unavailability of Parties or Witnesses, the need for language assistance, or the need to accommodate disabilities.

 General Timelines for Title IX Complaint Resolution Process